Fixed Route Statistics Report

 The Fixed Route Statistics Report provides valuable insights into fixed route performance across your agency.
 This report supports internal analysis, fulfills state reporting requirements, and can be used to strengthen applications for DOT grant funding.

-Login to ETMS > Navigate to the Operations Product Suite > Open the Business Intelligence card > navigate to the Statistics section > open the Fixed Route Statistics Report:
+Navigation: ETMS > Operations > Business Intelligence > Statistics > Fixed Route Statistics Report

 The report shows the statistics summarized for each agency.
 If you drill further, you'll see the agency's data also summarized by Transit Mode and Route.
 Select a plus sign, to the left of each agency listed, to drill into the data further: